-16. What if I want my property back before the end of the lease term?
+15. What if I want my property back before the end of the RAA / lease term?

-Under the long term lease arrangement, the lease term will be for a minimum of 10 years.
+Under an RAA / long term lease arrangement, the term will be for a minimum of 5 years.

-In all cases a clawback clause will be included in the lease agreement if the property is withdrawn or becomes unavailable before the end of the offset period of the lease.
-This is to ensure the value of the works already paid for by the local authority/AHB is fully repaid.
+In all cases a clawback clause will be included in the agreement if the property is withdrawn or becomes unavailable before the end of the offset period of the lease.
+This is to ensure the value of the works already paid for by the Local Authority/AHB is fully repaid with the appropriate interest amount.

-17. Can I sell the property during the term?
+16. Can I sell the property during the term?

-Under the long term leasing arrangement the property can be sold by the property owner during the term, on the condition that the lease agreement is transferred to the new owner and the local authority or AHB is notified in advance.
+Under an RAA/ long term leasing arrangement the property can be sold by the property owner during the term, on the condition that the RAA/ lease agreement is transferred to the new owner and the local authority or AHB are notified in advance.

-18. What happens if the tenant damages the property?
+17. What happens if the tenant damages the property?

-Under the long term leasing arrangements the property will be returned to the property owner at the end of the term in good repair order and condition, save for fair wear and tear.
-The local authority or AHB will be responsible for internal maintenance and repairs during the term of the lease.
+Under a direct leasing arrangement, the property will be returned to the property owner at the end of the term in good repair order and condition, save for fair wear and tear.
+Under an RAA, the property owner is responsible for internal maintenance and repairs whereas the local authority or AHB will be responsible for internal maintenance and repairs during the term of the direct lease.

-When entering into a leasing agreement, property owners accept that, at the end of the lease term, furnishings and appliances may not be returned.
+When entering into a leasing agreement, property owners accept that, at the end of the term, furnishings and appliances may not be returned.
 Any furniture and appliances that are left in the property will revert to the ownership of the property owner and are not subject to the requirement to have them in the same condition as at the outset of the lease, subject to fair wear and tear.